joshenders/inspircd-m_chatlog/README.md

 This module has been successfully built against InspIRCd v2.0.5.
 It's likely to build against other versions but this hasn't been verified.

-Check out the latest version of InspIRCd from the repository
+Clone the latest version of InspIRCd from the repository

     git clone git://gitorious.org/inspircd/inspircd.git && pushd inspircd

-Create a local branch for the `v2.0.5` tag and checkout into the new branch
+Create a local branch and checkout into the new branch

     git checkout -b insp205 v2.0.5

-Download the module to the `src/modules/extra/` directory
+Download the module

     wget https://raw.github.com/joshenders/inspircd-m_chatlog/master/m_chatlog.cpp -O src/modules/extra/m_chatlog.cpp